Board of Control for Cricket in India: Anti-corruption unit

 The BCCI has a special anti-corruption unit that is responsible for preventing malpractice in cricket within India.
 This unit is responsible for investigating unlawful activities such as betting, spot-fixing, match-fixing and corrupt approaches to players.
 Shabir Hussein has been the head of this unit since April 2021.

 Ethics officer

 Former Indian Supreme Court judge Vineet Saran is the BCCI's incumbent ethics officer and ombudsman.
 He was appointed in June 2022.
 The board created this ethics officer post in 2017 due to increasing complaints of conflict of interest in the board's office holders, employees and associated people.
 The officer reviews complaints of conflict of interest.

 Anti-doping unit

 Dr. Abhijit Salvi is the head of BCCI's anti-doping unit.
 NADA sends qualified doctors to collect blood and urine sample of players and later analyse it in lab to find out performance-enhancing drugs or steroids in blood.
 After that BCCI takes appropriate actions if found doing violations.

+For many years the BCCI consistently opposed to adhere regulations of the National Anti-Doping Agency, India (NADA).
+On 9 August 2019, it agreed to adhere the anti-doping mechanisms governed by the NADA.
+Former chief national selector Chetan Sharma has alleged that lots of Indian players take injections to expedite their return in the national team despite being 80 to 85% fit.